Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $565,534

-Spirit Lake has a more relaxed, small-town character that appeals to buyers looking for a simpler pace and easy access to the outdoors.
-It is often considered by those who want to be outside the busiest parts of the county while still enjoying a connected community and a recognizable town center.
+Spirit Lake has a quieter, more relaxed small-town character that appeals to buyers looking for a simpler pace and easier access to the outdoors.
+It is often considered by people who want to be outside the busiest parts of the county while still living in a recognizable community.

 Athol